szesam/Cyber_Physical_quests/quest-2/report.md

 -------|--------
 <img src="images/samuel.jpg" width="" height="200" /> | <img src="images/carmen.jpg" width="" height = "200" />)

 In this quest we are asked to read analog signals from 3 different sensors and to display the results in an organized and readable way.
 For this we wired up a Thermistor, Ultrsonic sensor, and IR sensor to the ESPR32 board.
-The sensors are each connected to their own analog input pin from where we read in voltage and convert to engineering units (Celsius for the Thermistor and Meters for the two distance sensors).
-Using node.js and CanvasJS, we created a web server to display in real time, updating every 1 second, the readings from the ESP32 serial port.
-These are also returned back to the user in the console in real time every 1 second.
+The sensors are each connected to their own analog input pin where we read in voltage and convert it to engineering units (Celsius for the Thermistor and Meters for the two distance sensors).
+Following that, using node.js and CanvasJS, we created a web server to display data from the ESP32 serial port in real time updating every 1 second.
+These are also returned back to the user in the console in real time every 1 second and saved to a csv file.

 ### Investigative question:
 Measurements taken by us.